refinedev/refine/documentation/blog/2023-06-16-typescript-record.md

 */
 ```

 This is not the case with the values though.
-For example, in the below code, the values include `TProjectManager` type and there is no such member in the map, and TypeScript acts as usual and does not comlain:
+For example, in the below code, the values include `TProjectManager` type and there is no such member in the map, and TypeScript acts as usual and does not complain:

 ```ts
 // No error with missing a type in values.